elijahbrookss/elijahbrooks.github.io/_posts/2020-12-15-switching-languages.md

 ![switching-languages](/assets/img/Frustration-writing.jpg)

 Starting off as a new programmer and learning your first language is arguably the hardest part of becoming a programmer.
-But once you get past learning your first language learning others will be easy with just these few steps.
+But there will come a time where you'll need to learn a different language and with all these different options of languages how will you know which one to choose?
+Once you get past learning your first language learning others will be easy but finding out which one to learn can be the difficult part, here's a few steps to help you along the way.

 ### Identify the language